wp-plugins/copyright-licensing-tools/readme.txt

 == Changelog ==

+= 1.4.1 =
+1. Enable turning on and off share tools from settings
+2. Up to date snapshots of the article tools for admin pages

 = 1.4 =
 1. Use brief signin form to ease registration
 2. Tweaks to the commons communications library